Undefined behavior: Java

-Examples in Rust
+Rust

-Whilst undefined behaviour can be expected to not occur in safe Rust, improper, unsafe code can still expose UB to safe code in what is known as soundness holes.
+Whilst undefined behaviour can generally be expected to not occur in safe Rust, improper, unsafe code can still expose UB to safe code in what is known as soundness holes.

 As an example, many data types in Rust make use of invariants that allow for useful optimisations.

 References are one example in that - whilst fundamentally having the same representation as raw pointers - they may never be e.g. null, unaligned, or otherwise point to invalid destinations.
 Thus, breaking any of these invariants is undefined no matter how the resulting reference is used: